wizo06/japanese/docs/index.md

 One last point I would like to bring up is:

 ???+ quote
-    "Language is highly specific in unpredictable ways" - Matt
+    "Language is highly specific in unpredictable ways" - Matt vs Japan

 **I highly highly highly recommend watching this short video by Matt titled [Language isn't Math](https://youtu.be/y8JK8W8dBxk)**.
 (8m29s)

-It will reinforce the concept of acquisition vs learning that we just talked about.
+It will reinforce the concept of acquisition vs learning that we have been talking about.

 ---